-The Court of Appeals sits in panels that consist of at least three judges each.
-The chief judge assigns members of the court to panels and determines the geographic location in which the panels will hear cases, normally Alexandria, Chesapeake, Richmond, and Salem.
-Panels hear and determine petitions independent of one another.
-Under special circumstances the court may also sit en banc (as a whole) with no fewer than eight judges, and these decisions overrule any previous decisions rendered by a panel or by the full court.
+The Court of Appeals sits in panels that consist of at least three judges, which rotate on a random basis.
+Panels hear cases independent of one another.
+Under special circumstances the court may also sit en banc (as a whole), and these decisions overrule any previous decisions rendered by a panel or by the full court.
 The clerk of the Court of Appeals receives, processes, and maintains the records of appeals and subsequent documents filed with the court.

 Note: The jurisdiction of the Court of Appeals was expanded in 2021, and the number of judges was increased from 11 to 17.
 See 2021 Sp.
 Sess.
 I c.
 489; Code §§ 17.1-405 and 17.1-406.

 Acts of Assembly 1988 Regular Session (c.
 391), 475; agency history of the Court of Appeals (Record Group 141), compiled in 1995 for the state government records collection, Library of Virginia, Richmond.